farirpgs/fari-app/docs/blog.md

 # Fari v4.0.0

-<page-meta author="René-Pier Deshaies-Gélinas" date="2021-03-25" description="New Character Sheet Framework and Data Management"></page-meta>
+<page-meta author="René-Pier Deshaies-Gélinas" date="2021-03-25" description="New Character Sheet Framework, Data Management and Collaboration with Seelie Squire"></page-meta>

 This release has been in the making since November of 2020 so it's a big one.